 Last week at Parent Teacher Conferences we got a letter from H. It's so adorable I decided to post it here.
 I wanted to just scan it for the added handwriting effect, but it's written very lightly in pencil and I doubt it will come out.
 Dear Mom and dad I wanna new bike.
 And you always tell me to go play outside.
 And my bike and kindove everything else is a handy down And I don't even know how old it is.
 And even kindove junky and old and rusty.
 And it is super super hard to pedal it.
 And it's seat is really relly hard.
-Name: Harry.
-Truth be told, his bike IS really old and junky and rusty and a hand me down.
+Name: H. Truth be told, his bike IS really old and junky and rusty and a hand me down.
 I'm not sure about the pedaling, but I do imagine the seat is really hard.

 Life is hard when you're the fifth child.